The Top 5 Action Role-Playing Games (ARPG) for PC

 - Biggest skill system of any game.
-There are dozens of skills, there are dozens of ways to customize those skills to do different things.
+There are dozens of skills and dozens of ways to customize those skills to do different things.
 There is a skill tree with hundreds of points to place into it.
-It's a vast system which takes hundreds of hours to comprehend and master.
+It's a vast system that takes hundreds of hours to comprehend and master.

 - A lot of content.
-There have been so many free expansions that have added so much content, it's hard to take it all in.
-I'm still finding new stuff that I find fun and exciting.
+There have been so many free expansions that have added so much content.
+It's hard to take it all in.
+I'm still finding new stuff that is fun and exciting.
 There is variety in everything, it's almost overwhelming.

 - Fully online.
-You can play with other players, some of which will carry you so you don't have to do a thing, or you can play alone.
-There is a general chat to talk to others, and a way to trade items for whatever currency you want.
+You can play with other players, some of whom will carry you so you don't have to do a thing, or you can play alone.
+There is a general chat for you to talk to others, and a way to trade items for whatever currency you want.

 - Hideouts.
 This is the one thing that really got me into Path of Exile.
-Hideouts are basically your base.
-You can decorate it fully with items you buy in-game or with real money.
-While you don't have to, you do spend time there unless you stay in some of the social areas.
+A hideout is basically your base.
+You can decorate it with items you buy in-game or with real money.
+While you don't have to, you will probably spend a lot of time there unless you stay in some of the more social areas.
 A lot of trading happens in hideouts as well.
 There is a video below showing off my first hideout.

 - There's a story.
 One of the best changes was to have ten full acts.
-At first the game had a few acts and a few difficulties, which repeated those same acts.
+At first, the game had only a few acts and difficulties, which repeated those same acts.
 That's gone now in favor of increasing difficulty in each act.
-The story isn't bad, but for the most part you won't go back to play it again until you make another character.
+The story isn't bad, but for the most part, you won't go back to play it again until you make another character.

 - Lag can be an issue.
 One of the big reasons I quit Path of Exile in the past was the lag.
 For the most part that is a thing of the past.
 I still hit bits of lag here or there, but nothing near as bad as it used to be.

-The best part about this game to me is the "theory-crafting".
-That means trying to plan out a character which you would like to play.
+The best part about this game to me is "theory-crafting," which means trying to plan out a character that you would like to play.
 This involves planning skills, gear, and so on.
 I've spent hours theory-crafting my character, only to watch it fail.
 The best part is going back and trying to craft a better character from the ashes of the old one.

-Why it's on this list: It's one of the few video games I have over 1,200 hours in.
+It's one of the few video games I have sunk over 1,500 hours in.
 That's really good for me since I switch games a lot.
 While I may take a break sometimes, I always go back to sink even more time into the game.

 There is one honorable mention: